tidbcloud/kysely/README.md

 })
 ```

-See [TiDB serverless driver configuration](https://github.com/tidbcloud/serverless-js#configuration) for the all configurations.
+See [TiDB Cloud serverless driver configuration](https://github.com/tidbcloud/serverless-js#configuration) for the all configurations.